A Survey of Code-switched Speech and Language Processing: Introduction

 \subsection{Why should we care about code-switched language processing?}

 It is important to realize that humans are good at constructing language registers and learning new communication methods.
 Not only are we good at doing this with human-human communication, we also construct and learn to use such registers for human-machine communication efficiently, such as Linux command-line expressions, or the grammar of Alexa interactions.
-If we want machines to partake in such conversations, we need to also be able to understand what is being said in these registers.
+If we want machines to partake in such human-human conversations, we need to also be able to understand what is being said in these varied registers.

 For the large companies, understanding code-switched communication will enable better advertisement-targeting.
-Understanding genuine user sentiment about aspects of products helps improve future versions.
+Understanding genuine user sentiment about aspects of products helps improve future versions. \cite{agarwal2017may} found a correlation between language use and sentiment, showing that ignoring one language in favor of the other, or ignoring code-switched languages altogether may lead to the wrong conclusions about user sentiment.
 For healthcare, understanding how people feel, if they are being open, will help to give better care, and enable better communication with patients, and better distribution and uptake of preventative care.
-For educators, communication in the right register for tutoring, or understanding if concepts are or are not understood.
+For educators, communication in the right register for tutoring, or understanding if concepts are or are not understood is crucial.
 For entertainment, non-playing characters should communicate in the appropriate register for the game, and/or be able to understand natural code-switched communication with other players.

-Unlike pidgins or creoles \cite{todd2003pidgins, arends1995pidgins, contact_languages_pidgins_creoles}, where speakers may not have full fluency in the language of influence, we are primarily interested in situations where participants have fluency in each of the languages but are choosing not to stay within one language.